Latent Emissions, Chakaia Booker

 Notre Dame has changed their mask requirements to all public-facing buildings.
 Always check our website before your visit, for updated news and information.

 Please check our website for the most current requirements for COVID-19 protocols when planning your visit.

 Museum Gallery Viewing Hours

 The galleries are closed on these national holidays:

 New Year's Eve and New Year's Day

 During the campus-wide December holiday break, which includes Christmas Eve and Christmas Day

 See our Events page for holiday closure dates as well.

-The Museum is located on the campus of the University of Notre Dame, Notre Dame, Indiana, across from the NW corner of the football stadium.
+The Museum is located on the south edge of the University of Notre Dame campus, in Notre Dame, Indiana, across from the northwest corner of the Notre Dame Stadium.